Ankr-network/ankr-docs/docs/staking/liquid-staking/dot/dot-liquid-staking-faq.md

 You can check all available DeFi platforms and options on [ANKR DeFi](https://www.ankr.com/staking/defi/trade/?from=aDOTb&to=DOT).

+You can also use your liquid tokens to:
+* [Provide liquidity to DEXs](https://www.ankr.com/docs/staking/defi/provide-liquidity-to-dex) and earn from commissions taken when users swap tokens, using the liquidity pool you're a part of.
+* [Yield farm](https://www.ankr.com/docs/staking/defi/yield-farm) and earn additional rewards in the form of other tokens.

 ### Can I get staking metrics for my integration?

 Yes, if you want to integrate Ankr Liquid Staking into your product, read [Liquid Staking Metrics](https://ankr.com/docs/staking/reference/staking-metrics).